thefirethirteen/manuals/README.md

 # manuals

-These manuals contain information about various devices and pieces of software.
+These manuals contain information about all things ICT.

 Anybody may contribute to these manuals.
 If you choose to contribute, please follow the etiquette found in the "etiquette.md" file.